-About Union County College
+Union County College

-Union County College is a public comprehensive community college and is one of New Jersey's nineteen county colleges.
-It is the first of New Jersey's 19 community colleges.
-The College operates major campuses in Cranford, Elizabeth, Plainfield and Scotch Plains.
+Union County College is a public comprehensive community college.
+It is the oldest of New Jersey's 19 Associate Degree Colleges.
+The College operates major campuses in Cranford, Elizabeth, Plainfield, and Scotch Plains.
 It enrolls almost 30,000 credit, non-credit, and continuing education students and is accredited by the Middle States Commission on Higher Education.

 Many programs lead to the Associate in Arts and the Associate in Science degrees.
 Students who satisfactorily complete these two-year programs may transfer to four-year institutions for their junior and senior years.
-Many programs lead to the Associate in Applied Science degree, the Certificate or the Certificate of Achievement, after which students may choose to conclude their formal education and seek employment in their fields of study.
+Other programs lead to the Associate in Applied Science degree, the Certificate or the Certificate of Achievement, after which students may choose to conclude their formal education and seek employment in their fields of study.
 Union County College confers the Associate in Science degree upon graduates of Trinitas School of Nursing, Elizabeth, N.J., and JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools, Plainfield, N.J.
+ABOUT UNION